PeterSoerud/birc-project/README.md

 ### How to run a Jupyter notebook on the cluster

-Jupyter runs best in the [Chrome browser](https://www.google.com/chrome).
+Jupyter runs best in the [Chrome browser](https://www.google.com/chrome) or Safari on Mac.
 For the best experience, install that before you go on.
 It does not need to be your default browser. `slurm-jupyter` will use it anyway.
 Now make sure you are on your own machine and that your `popgen` environment is activated.
 Then run this command to start a jupyter notebook on the cluster and send the display to your browser:

 ```bash
 slurm-jupyter -u usernanme -A projectfolder -e bircproject